-Adventures we go on will never be inherently dangerous.
+Adventures we go on will always be vetted for safety.
 We will never challenge anything nature deems as unsafe – avalanche conditions, flash flood potentials, etc. Nor will we ever pose on dangerous ledges or be put in a position just to capture “the shot.”
-I will always work with you and your pup to assess your skills and comfort with any given trail we hike – taking these things into consideration goes into the process of selecting a location for a photoshoot.
+I will always work with you and your dog to assess your skills and comfort with any given trail we hike – taking these things into consideration goes into the process of selecting a location for a photoshoot.

 I am CPR certified, carry a first aid kit, and always bring “The Airlift” by Fido Pro, which is an emergency dog rescue sling should a dog ever get injured and cannot walk out under its own power.

 You betcha.
 Being an adventure photographer comes with the inherent dangers of the outdoors, and you can never be too safe.
 I will always steer us clear of danger in the first place, though (see above), but some sort of risk will always be present.